 Tips: Homework Assignments and Quizzes

-Editing a Homework Assignment or Quiz After Student Attempt
+Editing an Assignment or Quiz After Student Attempt

 Once a student attempts a homework assignment or quiz you can no longer add or remove problems.
 However, settings on the Settings: Physics Assignment/Quiz page can still be edited.
 A student who is in the middle of an attempt will not see any setting changes until their next attempt.